 - Cardamom Oil helps promote clean gums and teeth, and freshens breath.

-How to Get Maximum Benefits from Healthy Pets Dental Gel
+How to Get Maximum Benefits from Dental Gel for Cats & Dogs

-The 8 main ingredients in my peppermint flavored Healthy Pets Dental Gel are designed to work together to help keep teeth clean.
+The 8 main ingredients in my peppermint flavored Dental Gel for Cats & Dogs are designed to work together to help keep teeth clean.

 And now I'm even more excited about our advanced formula with extra cleansing ingredients!